-17.6 AMM: atlantic margin configuration
+16.5 AMM: atlantic margin configuration

 The AMM, Atlantic Margins Model, is a regional model covering the Northwest European Shelf domain on a regular lat-lon grid at approximately 12km horizontal resolution.
-The appropriate &namcfg namelist is available in CONFIG/AMM12/EXP00/namelist_c It is used to build the correct dimensions of the AMM domain.
+The appropriate &namcfg namelist is available in CONFIG/AMM12/EXP00/namelist_cfg.
+It is used to build the correct dimensions of the AMM domain.

 This configuration tests several features of NEMO functionality specific to the shelf seas.
-In particular, the AMM uses S-coordinates in the vertical rather than z-coordinates and is forced with tidal lateral boundary conditions using a flather boundary condition from the BDY module (key_bdy).
+In particular, the AMM uses S-coordinates in the vertical rather than z-coordinates and is forced with tidal lateral boundary conditions using a flather boundary condition from the BDY module.
 The AMM configuration uses the GLS (key_zdfgls) turbulence scheme, the VVL non-linear free surface(key_vvl) and time-splitting (key_dynspg_ts).

 In addition to the tidal boundary condition the model may also take open boundary conditions from a North Atlantic model.
-Boundaries may be completely ommitted by removing the BDY key (key_bdy).
+Boundaries may be completely omitted by setting ln_bdy to false.
 Sample surface fluxes, river forcing and a sample initial restart file are included to test a realistic model run.
 The Baltic boundary is included within the river input file and is specified as a river source.
 Unlike ordinary river points the Baltic inputs also include salinity and temperature data.

-A Curvilinear s -Coordinate Equation 1S
+A Curvilinear s-Coordinate Equations

-A.1 The chain rule for s-coordinates 292
+A.1 The chain rule for s-coordinates 296

-Continuity Equation in s-coordinates 292
+A.2 Continuity Equation in s-coordinates 296

-Momentum Equation in s-coordinate
+A.3 Momentum Equation in s-coordinate 298

-Tracer Equation
+A.4 Tracer Equation